 A love story exploring social inequality and class systems, the book brings to life a variety of captivating characters and plots, making every minute of the Pride and Prejudice Audiobook a moment to treasure.

 Jane Austen’s novel is set at the turn of the 19th century.
 It follows the lives of the five Bennett Sisters who live in a time where the man one chooses to marry can determine the course of their future.

 While attending a Ball, the eldest Bennett daughter catches the eye of one Mr. Bingley, who is immediately attracted to her.
 Mr. Darcy, on the other hand, displays a personality bordering on rude to Elizabeth, the second Bennett Daughter, an attitude that drives Elizabeth to form some unfair conceptions about the wealthy Bachelor.

-This classic story, portraying the unreliable nature of Pride and Prejudice, has been adapted many times over since its initial publication all those years ago, the literary work undergoing changes to better meet the preferences of all readers in all age brackets.
+This classic story, portraying the unreliable nature of Pride and Prejudice, has been adapted many times over since its initial publication all those years ago, the literary work changing to better meet the preferences of all readers in all age brackets.

 One hasn’t truly read Pride and Prejudice until they have heard it narrated.
 While initially suffering from dry and uninspiring voices, the most recent iterations of the Pride and Prejudice audiobook are a class part.

 There is a stark difference between hearing the audiobook and watching or even hearing one of its various television and radio dramas.
 The Pride and Prejudice Audiobook strives to deliver the words of Jane Austen as faithfully as possible, eliminating unnecessary flair or changes designed to meet the sorts of timeline restrictions television and radio dramas face.

 As such the audiobook essentially takes the reading experience and elevates it, allowing listeners the opportunity to delve into the true depths of the drama behind the novel, the entertaining world of the sisters and the men, and women, around them taking on a whole new life.